coq/coq/doc/sphinx/language/gallina-extensions.rst

 .. opt:: Printing Universes.

-Turn this option on to activate the display of the actual level of each occurrence of ``Type``.
+Turn this option on to activate the display of the actual level of each occurrence of :g:`Type`.
 See :ref:`Sorts` for details.
-This wizard option, in combination with ``Set Printing All`` (see :ref:`printing_constructions_full`) can help to diagnose failures to unify terms apparently identical but internally different in the Calculus of Inductive Constructions.
+This wizard option, in combination with :opt:`Printing All` can help to diagnose failures to unify terms apparently identical but internally different in the Calculus of Inductive Constructions.

 The constraints on the internal level of the occurrences of Type (see :ref:`Sorts`) can be printed using the command

 .. cmd:: Print {?
 Sorted} Universes.
+   :name: Print Universes

 If the optional ``Sorted`` option is given, each universe will be made equivalent to a numbered label reflecting its level (with a linear